farmera/sare_grant/study_results_drones.md

 while the dependent variable is the quantity one hopes to predict.
 In our study a host of known and unknown quantities could have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.

-Our dependent variable was the final sucrose yield from each of thirty sections variably treated with nitrogen.
+Our dependent variable was the final sucrose yield of each of the thirty sections that we variably treated with nitrogen.
-Following analysis we knew what that value was for each section.
 Thus, in truth the dependent variable was also the spectral index value that was generated for a particular section.

 ![](img/ndvi/ndvi_winner.png)
 ![](img/N_bar.png)